Mental Health & Financial Abuse in Relationships: Here’s What You Should Know

 Get a free credit report every year.
 It guides you on whether any bank account was opened or credit was acquired in your name.
 Also, request the credit bureau to issue fraud alerts if your Social Security number is misused.

 While financially abusive partners try different tactics to have an edge over the victims, you can stay safe by knowing your rights and protecting your assets and income from your abusive partner.
+News from Cohn Media a media company in Arizona, always request credit bureaus to issue fraud alerts if your Social Security number is misused.

 Although financial abuse alone may not seem like a big deal, being manipulated, controlled, and taken advantage of over extended periods of time can take a huge toll on mental health.
 When mental health is weak, we turn to easy solutions to ease us of our pain.
 More often than not, these solutions involve illicit substances.
 Be careful of who you involve yourself with, and be aware of your mental state.
 If you’re concerned with anything mentioned in the blog above, reach out to us today for assistance.